LARKIN STATE PARK TRAIL:

 Last Updated: September 16, 2023

 Length: Larkin SP Trail; 10.5 miles

-Difficulty: Moderate.
+Difficulty: Easy to Moderate.
 Flat hard packed dirt, cinder & gravel rail trail.
 Mountain bike recommended.

-To start from Route 63 [East End]; From I-84 take exit 17 to Route 63 south.
+To start from the Route 63 parking lot in Naugatuck [Eastern End]; From I-84 take exit 17 to Route 63 south.
 Just after you pass by Hop Brook Lake Dam on your left look for a brown sign on your right that says "Larkin State Bridle Trail".
 A small gravel parking lot is just off the road.

-To start from Route 188 [West End]; From I-84 take exit 16 to Route 188 south.
-Travel 2 miles to the parking lot on your left next to a town garage.
+To start from the Route 188 parking lot in Southbury [Western End]; From I-84 take exit 16 to Route 188 south.
+Travel 2 miles to the parking lot on your left next to the town garage.

 The Larkin State Park Trail is along a former rail bed.
 Built in 1881, the New York and New England Railroad ran between western Connecticut and New York.
 It was abandoned in 1939.
 In 1943, Charles Larkin gifted the rail bed to the state for use as a bridle trail.
 The trail travels west from Route 63 with a slight up hill grade until you crest at Riggs St and travel down a slight grade to Route 188.
 Pedestrians, bikes and horses share the trail.
 Bikers: Please slow down and yield for horses.
 They spook easily.
 For more information visit; LARKIN STATE PARK and CT RAIL TRAIL EXPLORER .